An Introduction To The Bluff Dwellers Cave

 Oklahoma salamanders are near-threatened and should be protected from harm.
 This species is born with gills and can remain in this aquatic state permanently.
 They have only been seen in recent times to mature to their adult stage (a loss of gills) in labs with a treatment of thyroxin.
 The Oklahoma Salamander remaining in an aquatic state with lungs leaves the species particularly vulnerable to water level & quality changes.
 This species was not known to live deep in caves until habit loss began to present an issue and the Oklahoma Salamander populations began retreating deeper into caves.

 The tri-colored bat (formerly known as the eastern pipistrelle) is one of the most common species of bats found in our cave.
 The fur of the Tri-Colored bat is banded with three colors, black at the base, yellow in the middle, and brown at the tips.
 This causes them to vary in color depending on how their fur lays.
 They are the loners of the Bluff Dwellers Cave bats, often found hanging out upside-down individually throughout the cave.
-These bats are among the first bats to emerge at dusk each night, and their appearance at tree-top level indicates that they may roost in foliage or in high tree cavities and crevices.
+These bats are among the first bats to emerge at dusk each night.

 Little Brown Bat